Learn how to Automate and Schedule Instagram Posts instantly.

 Remember to export the file to a plain text file (.txt) or comma-separated values file (.csv).

-Move the file into a separated folder along with all the downloaded images.
+Move the file into a separate folder along with all the downloaded images.

-So, in case this happen, try to enter data in a (.txt) file instead.
+So, in case this happens, try to enter data in a (.txt) file instead.